sh999/mflib/README.md

 ./create_html_doc.sh
 ```

-The completed documentation may be accessed by clicking on `/docs/build/html/index.html`
+The completed documentation may be accessed by clicking on `/docs/build/html/index.html`.
+Note that the HTML docs are not saved to the repository.

 #### Build PDF Document
 Latex must be installed.
 For Debian use: